 - In 2017, Act To Change moved out of the White House and partnered with California-based YOMYOMF Foundation to continue a grassroots movement.

 - In October 2017, during National Bullying Prevention Month, Pancholy published a piece in the Huffington Post to encourage others to stand up to bullying in the AAPI community.
 More than a dozen AAPI influencers contributed to the piece, sharing their own stories and words of hope.
 This has successfully reached over 15,000 people with more 50 shares on Facebook and 115 retweets on Twitter.

 - In May 2018, Act To Change teamed up with Google and youth organization Asian American LEAD on an Asian Pacific American Heritage Month panel discussion featuring Pancholy and Olympic speedskater Thomas Hong.

 - In October 2018, Act To Change announced its relaunch as a nonprofit with an inaugural Board of Directors.

 - In May 2019, Act To Change celebrated Asian Pacific American Heritage Month (APAHM):

 - May 13, 2019 – APAHM Week Kickoff in Washington DC.

 - May 18, 2019 – Led the first-ever AAPI Day Against Bullying and Hate in collaboration with national and local organizations, elected officials, cities across the country, and celebrities.

-- May 22, 2019 – Chairman Maulik Pancholy does a Twitter Takeover for the Human Rights Campaign.
-He shares his own experiences as a gay Asian Pacific Islander American and the critical need to create welcoming spaces for LGBTQ youth.
+- May 22, 2019 – Chairman Maulik Pancholy did a Twitter Takeover for the Human Rights Campaign.
+He shared his own experiences as a gay Asian Pacific Islander American and the critical need to create welcoming spaces for LGBTQ youth.